 6 slices of bread, preferably slightly stale

 1. In a wide, shallow bowl, whisk together the eggs and milk.

 2. Dip bread slices in egg mixture, one at a time, making sure to soak each side.
 Hold bread slice above bowl to allow the excess egg mixture to drain off and then place in the hot, buttered skillet.
 Repeat with as many slices as will fit in the pan at a time.

 3. Cook the french bread over medium heat and flip the slices when they are browned to your liking.
-When both sides are browned, remove to a warm plate in the oven, or serve immediately.
+When both sides are browned, remove to a plate in a warm oven, or serve immediately.

-Recipe Notes: I often add a splash of vanilla and a dash of cinnamon or nutmeg to the egg mixture, depending on which type of bread I’m using.
-If I use sourdough bread, I don’t add anything extra.
+*I sometimes add a splash of vanilla and a dash of cinnamon or nutmeg to the egg mixture, depending on which type of bread I'm using.
+If I use sourdough bread, I don't add anything extra.
 But the vanilla and cinnamon go really well with other types of white or wheat breads.

 - Spiked Eggnog French Toast